 There's nothing really new here as Fasst Co is a Powersports company and they have been making similar products for "abuse reduction" on dirt bikes and ATVs for years.
 The concept is straight forward in that bars can pivot in the same load path as a suspension fork but they're aggressively stiff in the fore-aft steering plane.
 Part of my long term review process will be looking at the service interval in which the bars stay tight.

 The exact travel the bars deliver depends on the length they're run at (there's also an 810mm wide DH version) so for clarity we can call it 5° of vertical movement.
 In terms of bar geometry that takes me from a 5° upsweep to flat.
-I'm currently running the medium elastomers, which Fasst says are ideal for my weight, and the fact the bar makes a notable difference riding, but goes unnoticed at the same time, backs this up.
+I'm currently running the hard elastomers, which Fasst says are ideal for my weight, and the fact the bar makes a notable difference riding, but goes unnoticed at the same time, backs this up.

 In the name of science, I'll also try running a softer set of elastomers that are included as part of this test and for my full review I'll demonstrate an elastomer swap; all you need are hex keys and some blue Loctite.
 I'll also confirm the 440gram weight claim although I have doubts that many people seeking this solution really care.

 One unique first impression I wanted to note is the tolerance of the carbon handles, which I think speaks to the general quality of this product.
 I like to leave my controls, particularly my brake levers, a bit loose so they can move in a crash.
 It's saved me plenty of cash, and plenty of rides on greasy Shore days, over the years.